I E L T S, IELTS introduction is commonly known as IELTS; stands for International English Language Testing System.

 Now, You might be thinking what actually does IELTS_ test for?

 IELTS tests on one’s ability to speak, listen, read and write.
-These are called modules.
+We call them modules.

 The first module is speaking.
 The second module is listening.
 The third module is Reading.
 And, the fourth module is Writing.